jmarkotic/oai-5gc-ran/README.md

 Deploy e2e lab with 5GC SA and O-RAN in split mode in multi-cluster K8s environment.
 Project is WIP and will be expanded with more compex scenarios (Networrkm Slicing, non-RT/near-RT RIC use cases, etc).

+Note: It was planned to use open5gs as 5GC SA, but there were certian issues when connecting OAI NR-UE to open5gs core (OAI NR-UE sends some non-cleartext IEs in Registration Request as cleartext, which is rejected by open5gs, Still investigated).

 ## Project scope